ajkret/front-end-dojo-contact-list/README.md

 ## Challenges

 1. Store locally on client using IndexedDB _or_ ...
-2. Create a list CRUD on server
+2. Create a list CRUD on server's contact list _or_ ...
+3. Import and create intern tests

 ## Measuring results